trixietram3nguyen/ReservationWebsite/README.md

 3. Then click on 'Create Pull Request'
 4. It will direct you to github page
 5. Then go to 'Pull requests' tab
+6. On the 'base' side change 'main' to the name of your branch, and on the 'compare' side, change to 'main'.
+If it says something like 'There isn't anything to compare' then you are good to start working on the project.
+7. If not, you should have an option to click on 'Create pull request'
+8. Then click 'Merge pull request'
+9. After that, you should be okay to work on the project.
+Make sure to go to your branch and go to the folder from your branch to work on the project.
+Then push and merge it with the main branch before you close the project.

+***Pull from main and merge it from main to your branch each time you start working on the project by follow step 3-9.